NamikoYa/nati/src/pages/posts/fear-of-death.md

 ---
 This post is about something pretty dark and serious.
 It's one of my big fears I have in my silly, little brain.

-I often think about our existence and our importance in the universe.